-All supported versions of BIND 9 may occasionally receive unscheduled releases in response to a critical security bug; in that case, the changes introduced between that version and its predecessor will be minimal and necessary only.
+All supported versions of BIND 9 may occasionally receive unscheduled releases in response to a critical security bug; in that case, the changes introduced between that version and its predecessor are minimal and necessary only.

-With the release of Kea 1.6.0, we are changing our release model for Kea.
-We will have two types of major Kea versions: Development and Stable.
-At any given time, we should have at least two options available: one or more Stable releases and one Development release.
+We have two types of major Kea versions: Development and Stable.
+At any given time, we should have three options available: two Stable releases and one Development release.

 We release Development versions off of the current working (master) branch.
-These will be the odd-numbered minor versions (where the second digit of the release number is odd), starting from Kea 1.7.0, 1.7.1, 1.7.2 and so on, until that branch is replaced with the next odd-numbered minor version, Kea 1.9.0.
+These are the odd-numbered minor versions (where the second digit of the release number is odd), starting from Kea 2.3.0, 2.3.1, 2.3.2 and so on, until that branch is replaced with the next odd-numbered minor version, Kea 2.5.0.

-Development versions will be maintained until the next Stable version is created, at which time we will begin a new Development branch (with the next odd number).
-We estimate Development versions will mature into Stable versions in less than a year, but this is a prediction, not a promise.
+Development versions are maintained until the next Stable version is created, at which time we begin a new Development branch (with the next odd number).
+We estimate Development versions will mature into Stable versions in approximately a year, but this is a prediction, not a promise.

 Other general policy guidelines

-Standard support terms do not apply to Development releases, the Supported Preview edition, or alpha, beta, and Release Candidates (RCs).
-These are typically shorter-lived releases and are not recommended for production deployment.
+Standard support terms do not apply to Development releases, Stork, or the BIND Supported Preview edition.
+Development releases are typically shorter-lived releases and are not recommended for production deployment.